JakeWharton/uglify-js-middleware/README.md

 If you are not already using `uglify`, the `require()` of this library will return the middleware function directly.

-Once in place, you can now develop pretty source.js code and call source.ugly.js within the html script tag to generate and serve 'uglify'-ed javascript.
+Once in place, you can now develop pretty source.js code and call source.ugly.js within the html script tag to generate and serve 'uglify' -ed javascript.

 Configuration
 -------------